-Animation Tab of PID Function
+Animation tab of PID function

-The tab is used to debug the PID.
+At a Glance The tab is used to debug the PID.
 The diagram depends on the type of PID control that you have created.
 Only configured elements are shown.

 The display is dynamic.
 Active links are shown in red and inactive links are shown in black.